jvhill728/jvhill728/README.md

 - 👋 Hi, I’m @jvhill728
-- 👀 I’m interested in all things programming.
+- 👀 I’m interested in entering into a junior web development career
-- 🌱 I’m currently learning web development
+- 🌱 I have completed Fullstack Academy bootcamp and am currently working on some passion projects while working full time.

 <!---